My notes on prototyping with local swift packages

 in the/Packages

-folder into xCode and make sure they compile etc - Drag the packages into xCode projects and also add them in
+folder into Xcode and ensure they compile correctly. - Add the packages to your Xcode projects by dragging them into the project and adding them in the

-(sometimes this doesnt work in workspace, so open the xcode proj by it self) - Create a xCode workspace and drag the xCode projects into the workspace
+section.
+(Note: this may not work in a workspace, so open the Xcode project by itself.) - Create an Xcode workspace and drag the Xcode projects into the workspace.

-- You can add remote packages in the local packages if you need to add remote packages etc
+- You can add remote packages to the local packages if needed.

 - You can also create a